yjavlekar-cyber/90DaysOfDevOps/2026/day-28/day-28-notes.md

 - [x] Create and switch branches -Can do confidently
 - [x] Push to and pull from GitHub -Can do confidently
 - [x] Explain clone vs fork -Can do confidently
-- [ ] Merge branches — understand fast-forward vs merge commit -Need to revisit
+- [x] Merge branches — understand fast-forward vs merge commit -Need to revisit
-- [ ] Rebase a branch and explain when to use it vs merge -Need to revisit
+- [x] Rebase a branch and explain when to use it vs merge -Need to revisit
 - [x] Use git stash and git stash pop -Can do confidently
 - [x] Cherry-pick a commit from another branch-Can do confidently
 - [x] Explain squash merge vs regular merge -Can do confidently
-- [ ] Use git reset (soft, mixed, hard) and git revert -Need to revisit
+- [x] Use git reset (soft, mixed, hard) and git revert -Need to revisit
-- [ ] Explain GitFlow, GitHub Flow, and Trunk-Based Development -Need to revisit
+- [x] Explain GitFlow, GitHub Flow, and Trunk-Based Development -Need to revisit
 - [x] Use GitHub CLI to create repos, PRs, and issues -Can do confidently

+## Task 2: Revisit Your Weak Spots
+1) First thing i revisited was networking side where i revised tcp-ip model osi model how it works what protocols are active in which layer then tried my hands on commands like ping,dig,ss -tuln,sudo netstat -tupln, traceroute etc.

+3) Secondly did revisit my shell script cheat sheet gone through loops,if else,while loops,until loops other concepts like awk,sed,grep etc
+   Also visited error handling concepts set -euo pipefail and cronjobs.

+3)In git major part i can recall but i had some difficulties remembering rebase and merge revisited that.
+    Also did revision on branching strategies.

 ## Task 3: Quick-Fire Questions